 Night after night, he stumbles into the bar and regales his audience of vapid dudes and dudettes with yet more staggering middling anecdotes of his crumbling marriage and in doing so discovers a second family of jobbing stand-up comics, who treat him like the second coming.
-Meanwhile his split life jogs on without issue, his wife decides to return to the world of basketball, this time coachin, and their two children shuttle back and forth between their two parents.
+Meanwhile his split life jogs on without issue, his wife decides to return to the world of basketball, this time coaching, and their two children shuttle back and forth between their two parents.
 Finally, Tess and a prospective boyfriend end up at the bar on open mic night and witness Alex's staggering dull set about his break up with her and the stage is set for more hilarity and japes.

 It's a sort of boy leaves girl, brags about girl to strangers, gets girl back, loses girl, then sort of gets her back.